AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/event-workflows.md

 >
 >If the webinar has not been completed or the data has not been received for any reason, the Dashboard tab will not yet be available.

+## Manual Sync {#manual-sync}

+Interactive Webinars allows you to obtain your webinar's engagement data from Adobe Connect if you haven't automatically received it within two hours of the webinar's completion.
+A "Sync Now" button appears in the Overview page.
+Clicking **Sync Now** triggers a pull from Adobe Connect to populate the data in Marketo Engage.
+After the sync has taken place, the button disappears and the Dashboard tab becomes populated.

 ## Dashboard Widgets {#dashboard-widgets}

 The Dashboard consists of four widgets.